 Mark was a founding member and guitarist of Trio Trela.
 They performed an eclectic collection of folk tunes and melodies from around the world, especially from the Mediterranean region.

 In 2005, Mark joined with a group of like-minded musicians and composers interested in contemporary music to form Great Noise Ensemble (GNE).
-Since then, the group has performed at venues such as The Kennedy Center, The National Gallery of Art, Strathmore Mansion, The Sidney Harman Hall, The Hirshorn Gallery, Symphony Space, the Catholic University of America, Atlas Performing Arts Center, and the Bang on a Can Marathon.
-GNE has premiered many of Mark's recent compositions, including his Banjo Chamber Concerto, as well as the compositions on Mark's New Music for Banjo, which was awarded the 2009 WAMMIE Award for Classical Recording.
-Mark has performed with GNE on acoustic and electric guitars, banjo, mandolin, ukulele, and bass guitar.
-Mark is GNE's Audio Technician and primary concert recordist, and he produced GNE's CD, Guerrilla New Music.
+During the following 14 years, Mark performed with GNE at venues such as The Kennedy Center, The National Gallery of Art, Strathmore Mansion, The Sidney Harman Hall, The Hirshorn Gallery, Symphony Space, the Catholic University of America, Atlas Performing Arts Center, and the Bang on a Can Marathon.
+GNE premiered many of Mark's compositions, including his Banjo Chamber Concerto, as well as the compositions on New Music for Banjo.
+Mark performed with GNE on acoustic and electric guitars, banjo, mandolin, ukulele, and bass guitar.
+Mark served as GNE's Audio Technician and primary concert recordist, and he produced GNE's CD, Guerrilla New Music.

 Mark plays guitar (and some bass) in the DC area's premiere (and, well, perhaps only) Genesis tribute band.

 Mark has composed and produced full-length scores for two of the The Only Animal's largest and most ambitious productions of site-specific theater: Nix and Other Freds.
 Mark's acclaimed score for Other Freds was nominated for a Jessie Richardson Theatre Award, while the production earned The Only Animal a Jessie Award for Expanding the Scope of Site Specific Performance.